marklogic/flux/docs/common-options.md

 nav_order: 3
 ---

-This guide describes options common to every command in NT.
+This guide describes options common to every command in Flux.

 ## Table of contents
 {: .no_toc .text-delta }